Open-S2/open-vector-tile/README.md

-// Write the older schema that's fast, light, with fewer feature sets writeMVTile( vectorData, supportMabox // boolean decides if you want to support the old mapbox spec or have improved polygon support ); // Uint8Array
+// Write the older schema that's fast, light, with fewer feature sets writeMVTile( vectorData, supportMabox, // boolean decides if you want to support the old mapbox spec or have improved polygon support ); // Uint8Array
 ```